19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Inquiry and award by Collector

-10\.—(1) On the day so fixed, or on any other day to which the inquiry has been adjourned, the Collector shall proceed to inquire into the objections, if any, which any person interested has stated, pursuant to a notice given under section 8, to any plan prepared under section 7 (if any) and into the value of the land and into the respective interests of the persons claiming the compensation, and shall, as soon as possible after the conclusion of the inquiry, make an award under his hand of —
+10\.—(1) On the day so fixed, or on any other day to which the inquiry has been adjourned, the Collector shall proceed to inquire into the objections, if any, which any person interested has stated, pursuant to a notice published under section 8(1) or served under section 8(2), to any plan prepared under section 7 (if any) and into the value of the land and into the respective interests of the persons claiming the compensation, and shall, as soon as possible after the conclusion of the inquiry, make an award under his hand of —

 (a) the area of the land;

 (b) the compensation which in his opinion should be allowed for the land; and

 (c) the apportionment of the compensation among all the persons known or believed to be interested in the land, of whom or of whose claims he has information, whether or not they have respectively appeared before him.

+[Act 2 of 2012 wef 01/03/2012]

 (2) The Collector may at any time refer to the High Court for its determination any question as to —